ploymahloy/dev-journal/README.md

 # dev-journal
 Journal for tracking my dev progress

+7.22.2023
+- I made a massive breakthrough today.
+I was working on creating a reference for `react-beautiful-dnd` for when I finally get the functionality down (fml why can I not get this to work).
+I decided to build in JavaScript instead of TypeScript as the typing kept getting in the way and throwing errors as I was trying to learn how to implement the library.
+Boy was I wrong!
+I was so lost and felt like I was blind, in a sense.
+No more JavaScript without types.
+Icky.

 7.19.2023
 - I could not, for the life of me, understand why my TypeScript code was not working.
 It turns out that I was using commas to separate values within the type declaration...
 Correct syntax below:
 ```